dasch-swiss/dsp-das/k6/README.md

 ```

 [IMPORTANT] The grafana setup is not persistent.
 If you stop the containers, the data will be lost and you will have to recreate the dashboard with the steps above.

+#### Create a Dashboard for HTTP Tests

+Grafana provides some [preconfigured dashboards](https://grafana.com/grafana/dashboards/?search=k6), unfortunately they do not provide one for the browser metrics.
+If you are using `k6`'s `http` for testing API you might want to import the [nr `2587` "k6 Load Testing Results"](https://grafana.com/grafana/dashboards/2587-k6-load-testing-results/) dashboard.

 ### Visualizing the test results in Grafana